-It was a bit of a climb to the top of the gardens, but worth it for the view:
+It was a bit of a climb to the top of the gardens, but worth it for the view across the city:

 I loved the red leaves against the green and the dark wood of the buildings.
 The raked sand was absolutely beautiful too:

-Gorgeous and such a different atmosphere to Tokyo over a holiday.
+Gorgeous sights and such a different atmosphere to Tokyo over a holiday.
 I will be back.

 After wandering around Kyoto in Golden Week, I then went for a wander around Tokyo.
 Take a look here.